Philadelphia Weather: 3 Winter Storms Likely To Hound Region Beginning With Nasty Mix This Weekend

 The second round of winter weather ends by Tuesday evening, leaving a chance to clear out pretty nicely on Tuesday night and into Wednesday.
 This will also allow for arctic high pressure to take control for at least a brief time on Wednesday afternoon.
 Wednesday looks to be mostly sunny, but very cold with highs only in the low 30s.

 The sunny skies are short-lived as storm No. 3 of the week rolls in on Thursday.
-Thursday’s storm, right now, looks as though it should begin as snow/mix for most of the region before a transition to mix/rain, then all rain for most.MORE: 31 Special Education Teachers, Aides Let Go In Mercer County, Worrying Parents About Children's Education
+Thursday’s storm, right now, looks as though it should begin as snow/mix for most of the region before a transition to mix/rain, then all rain for most.MORE: Philadelphia Teachers Protest Near Mayor Kenney's Home Over School District's Return To In-School Learning

 As the system progresses into Friday, a transition to snow or rain/snow will be possible.
 An early look at next weekend shows we may finally have a couple quiet days after the rocky road that is on the way.